 Loretta Lynn would be proud

 The best dresses in Toronto, according to our insider, can be found at Coal Miner's Daughter, a high-quality women's boutique.
 The collections are simple and sophisticated, and lean heavily on local designers.
 Most items you can't find anywhere else.
-The shop's jewellery, too, is sure to turn heads.
+The shop's jewelry, too, is sure to turn heads.

 Rowan Sky - Vancouver